jsr64/Face_recognition_CNN/README.md

 Right now i am stuck at generating my own dataset of my image...have collected 100 images of myself then i would be appliing some transformations on those images to generate more image so as to increase my data set.

-finally created a csv file for training my model....now all that is left is a model -_-
+finally created a csv file for training my model....now creating model using keras api